- Politics and Social Issues»

-Also it was used for companies hiring, up until 1988, when the federal Employee Polygraph Protection Act was passed, made it illegal to determine worthiness for employment based on any lie detectors.
-According to the this legislation, it is a crime for companies to:
+Also, it was used for companies hiring, up until 1988, when the federal Employee Polygraph Protection Act was passed, made it illegal to determine worthiness for employment based on any lie detectors.
+According to this legislation, it is a crime for companies to:

 - Discriminate against, discipline or dismiss employee to submit to a lie detector.

-- Suggest that the prospective employee or current employee to take a lie detector
+- Suggest that the prospective employee or current employee take a lie detector test.

-- Inquire about the results of any lie detector test administered on a job applicant or current employee
+- Inquire about the results of any lie detector test administered by a job applicant or current employee.

-- Threatening administrative action against a job applicant or employee that refuse to take a polygraph.
+- Threatening administrative action against a job applicant or employee that refuses to take a polygraph.

 Do Lie Detector Tests Work

-A veteran polygraph test beater and former National Security Agency employee, Russell Tice recently stated that the test conducted in the modern age are quite easy to fool.
-This human lie detector boasts an impressive 15 polygraph tests during his 20 year career working for the government.
+A veteran polygraph test beater and former National Security Agency employee, Russell Tice recently stated that the test conducted in the modern age is quite easy to fool.
+This human lie detector boasts an impressive 15 polygraph tests during his 20-year career working for the government.

-Tice advised if people wanted to confuse the detector, one must convince the detector of a lie, when a truth is being told.
-For example, if the test administrator asks something that isn't integral to outcome, one can pinch themselves or bite one's tongue to cue other physiological reactions.
+Tice advised if people wanted to confuse the detector, one must convince the detector of a lie when a truth is being told.
+For example, if the test administrator asks something that isn't integral to an outcome, one can pinch themselves or bite one's tongue to cue other physiological reactions.

 - Practice on maintaining a steady baseline heart-rate.